YU88John/jenkins-ecr-ecs-devops/setup.md

 ### Construction brief

 We have multiple components involved in this pipeline.
-To integrate each of them successfully, we will test the pipeline everytime we configure a new component.
+To integrate each of them successfully, we will test the pipeline everytime we configure a new component. <br>

+The pipeline codes for each integration is located inside `/Jenkins-test-codes` folder of this repository.

 ### 1. Clone the repository into your local machine